vasilealexandru23/MachineLearning/README.md

 ## `Structure of the directory:`
   * `CSVsamples/` -> Directory with different csv samples data for training LR.
+  * `ImageSegmentation/` -> Directory with implmentation of U-Net used in Image Segmentation.
   * `LinearRegression/` -> Directory with different types of linear regression.
     * `LinearRegression.jl` -> Simple implementation of LR using Normal Equation.
     * `LinearRegression2D.jl` -> A visualization of LR in 2D space (1 feature) using normal equation.